 to ensure these changes are speedily implemented.

-elsewhere, but the alarming point here is the deliberate conflation of child abuse images and legal material, potentially accessed by children.
-The motion slips from talking about child abuse images, to 'safe searches' to protect children from
+debunked elsewhere, but the alarming point here is the deliberate conflation of child abuse images and legal material, potentially accessed by children.
+The motion slips from talking about child abuse images, to 'safe searches' to protect

 This is a symptom of a wider problem with this debate - a failure to properly distinguish between different categories of content, and the different methods of dealing with them.
 That requires at least some understanding of the technology

 A further problem is an unwillingness from some MPs to appreciate or even acknowledge the problems with technical solutions.
 In the debate on Tuesday, I tried to outline the problems with filtering, including the over and under-blocking of